CISOfy/lynis/README.md

 1. Clone or download the project files.
 No compilation or installation is required.
 2. Execute: `./lynis audit system`

-By default
 If you want to run the software as root, we suggest to alter the ownership of the files.
+Use chown -R and chgrp -R to recursively alter the owner and group.

 ## Documentation
 See for full documentation https://cisofy.com/documentation/lynis/